shruti89041/Linux-task/task3.md

 -
 Difference Between kill and pkill kill	pkill
 Uses the Process ID (PID) to terminate a process.
-Uses the process name or matching criteria to terminate process(es).
+Pkill Uses the process name or matching criteria to terminate process(es).
-Requires the PID.
-Does not require the PID.
+Kill Requires the PID.
+Pkill Does not require the PID.
-Can terminate one or more specified PIDs.
-Can terminate multiple matching processes simultaneosly.